Drina (cigarette)

 Drina is a Bosnian brand of cigarettes, currently owned and manufactured by the Sarajevo Tobacco Factory.
 The brand is named after the Drina river, which forms a part of the international border between Serbia and Bosnia and Herzegovina.

 History

 The brand was founded after the end of World War II in the Socialist Republic of Bosnia and Herzegovina.
-The brand quickly became one of the most popular cigarette brands in Yugoslavia, similar to brands like Morava and Drava.
-The brand is one of the few ex-Yugoslavian cigarette brands that survived the breakup of Yugoslavia and is still being sold today being the most popular brand in Bosnia and Herzegovina.
-The feature that makes this brand unique is that it uses special Ravnjak type tobacco, instead of traditional Virginia or Burley type tobacco brands.
+The brand quickly became one of the most popular cigarette brands in Yugoslavia, similar to brands such as Morava and Drava.
+The brand is one of the few ex-Yugoslavian cigarette brands that survived the breakup of Yugoslavia and is still sold today, being the best-selling brand in Bosnia and Herzegovina.
+The brand is unique as it uses special Ravnjak tobacco instead of traditional Virginia or Burley tobacco.

 Markets

-Drina was or still is being sold in the following countries: Switzerland, Austro-Hungarian rule in Bosnia and Herzegovina, Kingdom of Yugoslavia, Yugoslavia, Socialist Republic of Croatia, Socialist Republic of Serbia, Serbia and Montenegro, Serbia, Socialist Republic of Bosnia and Herzegovina, and Bosnia and Herzegovina.
+Drina was or still is being sold in the following countries: Switzerland, Austro-Hungarian Bosnia, Monarchist Yugoslavia, Yugoslavia, Socialist Republic of Croatia, Socialist Serbia, Serbia and Montenegro, Serbia, Socialist Republic of Bosnia and Herzegovina, and Bosnia and Herzegovina.